Florida State Road 869

 Florida State Road 869 (SR 869) is a 24 mi state road located in western and northern Broward County, acting as a de facto bypass of Fort Lauderdale as well as the northern coastal and southern parts of the county extending north from a junction of I-75 (SR 93), I-595 (SR 862) in Sunrise to Coral Springs where it heads eastward towards Florida's Turnpike and intersecting I-95 before terminating at Southwest 10th Avenue in Deerfield Beach.
-The 21.242 mi section west of the Turnpike is known as the Sawgrass Expressway, a six-lane, limited-access, all-electronic toll road; the 2.745 mi section east of the Turnpike is a surface street known as Southwest 10th Street.
+The 21.242 mi section west of the Turnpike is known as the Sawgrass Expressway, a six-lane (soon to be ten-lane), controlled-access toll road; the 2.745 mi section east of the Turnpike is a boulevard known as Southwest 10th Street.
 The expressway opened in 1986 and was added to Florida's Turnpike Enterprise in 1990.
 The at-grade section east of the Turnpike is maintained by FDOT.